embroidery-space/xsp-specs/ursa/oxs.md

   - `specialstitch` _by Embroidery Studio_ - A special stitch from the XSD pattern.

-    Stitch objects of this type have a `modindex` attribute that specifies the special stitch model defined in the `special_stitch_models` section.
+    Stitch objects of this type have a `modindex` attribute that specifies the index of the special stitch model defined in the `special_stitch_models` section.
     If this attribute is missing or empty, then we consider this special stitch to be invalid.

     Also, special stitches have a `rotation`, `flip_x` and `flip_y` attributes.